California Employment Lawyer

 Sergei Tokmakov, Esq.

 I have been a California-licensed business attorney since 2011 with a steady employment-law practice.
-My focus is the pre-litigation and agency phases — case evaluations, demand letters, DFEH/EEOC charges, and severance negotiation.
-Most California employment matters resolve here without going to trial.
+My focus is the pre-litigation and agency phases — case evaluations, demand letters, CRD/EEOC charges, and severance negotiation.
+Many employment disputes are shaped before trial: in the deadline analysis, the agency charge, the demand letter, the severance release, and the employer's first serious risk assessment.

 I run flat fees for everything I do.
 If a matter needs full trial litigation, I refer to a California contingency plaintiff's firm at that point.